-She nods, but hesitates to ask me to let her out from my side.
+She nods but hesitates to ask me to let her out from my side.
 Rips off some paper from one of my neglected notebooks, still damp with snow from yesterday.
-She must have found a pen, and writes her name: Rebel.
+She finds a pen and writes her name: Rebel.
 And a phone number.

 While the engine idles, sputtering, I think of the faulty alternator and the finicky fuse, reach for my seatbelt, and she attacks my hand with her five bony fingers.